Разрешения песочницы🔗

 /app, /bin, /dev, /etc, /lib, /lib32, /lib64, /proc, /run/flatpak, /run/host, /sbin, /usr

-is not allowed and all subpaths of /run
+The entire /run is not allowed but all subpaths of /run except

 Additionally the following directories from host need to be explicitly